 Why Data Science?

 Currently, across industries, there is a huge need for skilled and certified data scientists.
 They are among the highest-paid professionals in the IT industry.
-According to Glassdoor, data scientist is the best job in America with an average annual salary of $110,000.
+According to Glassdoor, a data scientist is the best job in America with an average annual salary of $110,000.
 Only a few people process the skills to derive valuable insights out of raw data.

 Furthermore, looking at the ever-increasing requirements, McKinsey has predicted that there will be a 50 percent gap in the demand and supply of data scientists in the upcoming years.

 In recent years, there has been huge growth in the field of the Internet of Things (IoT), which has led to the generation of 90 percent of data being generated today.
-Every day, 2.5 quintillion bytes of data is generated, and it is accelerated with the growth of IoT.
+Every day, 2.5 quintillion bytes of data are generated, and it is accelerated with the growth of IoT.

-This data comes from all possible sources such as:
+This data comes from all possible sources such as

 - Sensors used in shopping malls to gather the shoppers’ information